nus-cs2103-AY2223S2/tp/docs/team/dfordarius.md

   * Justification: This feature improves the product significantly because user gets to delete a specific Routine in the Routine Storage.
   * Highlights: It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it modifies the current Routine's storage.

-* **New Feature**: Added *addExercise* functionality for Routine Class.
+* **New Feature**: Added *addExercise* and *listRoutines* functionality for Routine Class.
-  * What it does: allows the user to add exercises to the specific Routine in the Routine Storage, and it will be updated in the current model for Routine.
+  * What it does: allows the user to list all routines as well as add exercises to the specific Routine in the Routine Storage, and it will be updated in the current model for Routine.
-  * Justification: This feature improves the product significantly because it allows user to add new Exercises to the specific Routine in the Routine Storage.
+  * Justification: This feature improves the product significantly because it allows user to add new Exercises to the specific Routine in the Routine Storage as well as see the full Routine list stored in FitBook.
   * Highlights: It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it modifies the current Routine's storage.

-* **New Feature**: Added *listRoutines* functionality for Routine Class.
-  * What it does: allows the user to view all the Routines in FitBook.
-  * Justification: This feature improves the product significantly because it allows user to look at what Routines have been stored in the Routine's Storage.
-  * Highlights: It required an in-depth analysis of design alternatives.

 * **New Feature**: Added *findRoutines* and *clearRoutines* functionality for Routine Class.
   * What it does: allows the user to find specific Routines in FitBook by keywords as well as clear all Routines in FitBook.